Fast protein folding is governed by memory-dependent friction: Results

-\textbf{Scaling of GLE parameters with system size:} Having extracted the full time-dependent friction kernel via $G(t)$, we also have access to the zero-frequency friction $\gamma = G(t \rightarrow \infty)$, which we refer to throughout as the total friction.
+\textbf{Friction is more important than free energy barrier heights:} Having extracted the full time-dependent friction kernel via $G(t)$, we also have access to the zero-frequency friction $\gamma = G(t \rightarrow \infty)$, which we refer to throughout as the total friction.
 In Fig.~\ref{Fig_1}E, we show $\gamma$ for each protein, plotted as a function of the number of residues in each chain $N$.
-To account for each system having a unique temperature, we divide by $k_{\text{B}}T$.
-We fit a power law and find that $\gamma/k_{\text{B}}T=3.2{\times}10^{-3}N^{2.8}\;\mu\text{s}$ (red line) \cite{Einert_2011}.
-If the friction on $Q$ is determined solely by solvent interactions, we would expect approximately linear scaling.
-This is the case for the effective mass, which we calculate using the equipartition theorem $m=2k_{\text{B}}T/\langle \dot{Q} \rangle^2 $ (Fig.~\ref{Fig_1}F).
-The linear scaling of $m$ (red line) indicates that the effective mass of $Q$ is largely determined by the molecular mass of the protein chain \cite{Ayaz_2022}.
-The power-law scaling of $\gamma$ suggests that intramolecular interactions are more influential for longer chains, owing to the reptation-like reconfiguration dynamics \cite{DeGennes_1971}.
-Interestingly, increasing chain length does not appear to directly couple to free energy barrier heights.
+Since each system has a unique temperature, we divide by $k_{\text{B}}T$.
+We fit a power law and find that $\gamma/k_{\text{B}}T=3.2{\times}10^{-3}N^{2.8}\;\mu\text{s}$ (red line).
+For a normalised reaction coordinate that is a sum of $N$ uncorrelated atomic distances, one expects linear scaling in $N$ (see Supplementary Information Section 5). $Q$ is a highly non-linear reaction coordinate.
+Plus, it is known that reptation dominates the dynamics of collapsed polymers \cite{DeGennes_1971}.
+Both of these effects contribute to the super-linearity in $N$-scaling for total friction.
+We also see that the effective mass of $Q$, which we calculate using the equipartition theorem $m=2k_{\text{B}}T/\langle \dot{Q} \rangle^2 $, clearly depends on $N$ (Fig.~\ref{Fig_1}F).
+The power law scaling is given by $m=3.4{\times}10^{6}N^{1.5}\;\text{unm}^2$ (red line).
+The super-linearity here is solely due to the non-linearity of $Q$ \cite{Ayaz_2022}.
+Interestingly, increasing the chain length does not appear to directly couple to free energy barrier heights.
 The Arrhenius barrier terms $\text{e}^{\text{U}_0/k_{\text{B}}T}$, plotted in Fig.~\ref{Fig_1}G, show that the hindrance to protein folding imposed by free energy barriers is remarkably uncorrelated with the size of a protein.
-The folding and folding kinetics, however, which we quantify as the mean first-passage times $\tau_{\rm{MFP}}^{\rm{MD}}$ (Fig.~\ref{Fig_1}H), do increase with $N$.
-Therefore, whereas the separation barrier heights do not appear to increase with $N$, the barrier crossing times do.
-Overall, Fig.~\ref{Fig_1}E-H tells us that, when projected onto $Q$, friction plays a dominant role in governing the dynamics and kinetics of protein folding and that the free energy profiles, while certainly also essential, appear to be less influential than friction in determining protein folding reaction rates, as will be correlated more quantitatively further below. \\
+The folding and unfolding kinetics, however, which we quantify as the mean first-passage times $\tau_{\rm{MFP}}^{\rm{MD}}$ (Fig.~\ref{Fig_1}H), do increase with $N$.
+Therefore, whereas the folding and unfolding barrier heights do not appear to increase with $N$, the barrier crossing times and friction do.
+Overall, Fig.~\ref{Fig_1}E-H tells us that, when projected onto $Q$, friction plays a dominant role in governing the dynamics and kinetics of protein folding and that the free energy profiles, while certainly also essential, appear to be less influential than friction in determining protein folding reaction rates.
+This statement will be made more quantitative below. \\